-12. Related Party Transactions
+15. Related Party Transactions

-Pledges totaling \$79,198,000 and \$70,562,673 for the years ended June 30, 2008 and 2007 from Board of Trustee members are included in the Statement of Financial Position as Contributions Receivable.
+Pledges totaling \$99,477,000 and \$79,198,000 for the years ended June 30, 2009 and 2008 from Board of Trustee members are included in the Statement of Financial Position as Contributions Receivable.

 The University and Center for Ethical Business Cultures (CEBC) have been affiliated since 1988.
 The relationship affirms the common educational mission of each organization concerning the development of ethical leadership within the business community.
 Under the affiliation agreement, the University contributes professional, administrative, and support services to CEBC, as well as office and classroom space.
 During the fiscal year ended June 30, 2008, a gift was made to an endowment which supports the Self-Assessment and Improvement Process (SAIP) Institute at the University.
 The SAIP Institute fosters ethically responsible business conduct.
-Through the generosity of the gift to the Institute, gifts totaling \$1,929,825 will be made by the University to CEBC over the next four years.
-The present value of these gifts of \$1,800,686 is reported in the Statement of Activities under non-operating activities.
+Through the generosity of the gift to the Institute, gifts totaling \$1,929,825 will be made by the University to CEBC.
+The present value of these gifts of \$1,800,686 is reported in the Statement of Activities under non-operating activities for the year ended June 30, 2008.
+Pledge payments of \$269,413 were made in 2009.